Hierakonpolis/MU-Net/README.md

 --boundingbox [True/False]: automatically estimate bounding box using auxiliary network (default True)

---useGPU [True/False]: run on GPU, requires a CUDA enabled GPU and PyTorch installed with GPU support
+--useGPU [True/False]: run on GPU, requires a CUDA enabled GPU and PyTorch installed with GPU support (default True)

 Mask volumes are generated in the same folder as the segmented files.